Generalised tensors and traces: Causality

 Causality is a basic Physics principle, anchored on the postulate that information-propagation is bounded by the speed of light.
-Yet causality is a top-down axiomatic constraint. \\ When modelling an actual Physical phenomenon, we need a bottom-up, constructive way of expressing the dynamics.
-We usually proceed by describing it in terms of local interactions, happening simultaneously and synchronously. \\

-The following shows that causal operators are always of that form, under the restriction that the evolution be name-perserving. \begin{definition}[Name-preservation] Let $A$ be an operator over graphs.
+Yet causality is a top-down axiomatic constraint.
+When modelling an actual Physical phenomenon, we need a bottom-up, constructive way of expressing the dynamics.
+We usually proceed by describing it in terms of local interactions, happening simultaneously and synchronously.
+The following shows that causal operators are always of that form, under the restriction that the evolution be name-preserving. \begin{definition}[Name-preservation] Let $A$ be an operator over configurations.
 It is said to be name-preserving (n.-p. for short) if and only if $V(G) \neq V( H)$ implies $\bra{H} A\ket{G} =0$. \end{definition}